100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 2. How is the track marked?

-3. Where do I put the waste along the way?
+3. How do I handle waste along the way?

 Zitoway Sport & Adventure is very keen to respect the natural environments where all its competitions take place and therefore it is totally forbidden, according to the regulation signed by all the participants, to throw waste along the way.
 The waste must be kept with you, in your backpack or pouch up to the refreshment points or the camp where you can find the bags for differentiated waste that the organization takes care of throwing in the appropriate containers.